CELEBRATE 35 YEARS OF THE UCLA CENTER FOR THE STUDY OF WOMEN

 Alicia serves as the Strategy & Partnerships Director for the National Domestic Workers Alliance, the nation’s premier voice for millions of domestic workers in the United States.
 She is also the co-founder of Supermajority, a new home for women’s activism.
 She shares her thoughts on the women transforming power in Marie Claire magazine every month.

-Her forthcoming book, tentatively titled How to Turn a Hashtag Into a Movement, will be published in 2020, and she warns you — hashtags don’t start movements.
+Her forthcoming book, The Purpose of Power: How We Come Together When We Fall Apart, will be released on October 20, 2020, and she warns you — hashtags don’t start movements.
 People do.